juergenweb/FrontendForms/README.md

 You can see, that the placeholder "forminterests" is added 2 times to the CKEditor field "body" and 1 time to CKEditor field "sidebar".

 Every placeholder of the same type will be replaced with the same type of form, but every form has a unique ID.
-This is accomplished by adding an increment number to the end of the form ID (e.g. contactform__1, contactform__2 and so on) automatically.

-You do not have to take care about it!
+This is accomplished by adding an increment number to the end of the form ID (e.g. contactform__1, contactform__2 and so on) automatically, so you do not have to take care about it!

 And this is how it looks like on the frontend: